cyclus/cyclus.github.com/source/cep/cep18.rst

 -----------------------

-Supply-demand determination at any given time step occurs in nominally three steps, or **phases**, and the terminology of this "phase space" is taken from previous supply chain agent-based modeling work :cite:`julka_agent-based_2002`.
+Supply-demand determination at any given time step occurs in nominally three steps, or **phases**, and the associated terminology is taken from previous supply chain agent-based modeling work :cite:`julka_agent-based_2002`.
 Importantly, this information-gathering step is agnostic as to the actual matching algorithm used, it is concerned only with querying the current status of supply and demand and facility preference thereof